 Design: identity parade

-All four iPhone 13 models stick with the same styling approach as 2020’s iPhone 12 line-up.
+All four 2021 iPhone 13 models stick with the same styling approach as 2020’s iPhone 12 line-up.
 That means flat aluminium sides, glass on the back and Ceramic Shield protecting the OLED panels.
-Nothing new – but still neat, slick and in keeping with Apple’s contemporary design language.
+Nothing new – but still neat, slick and largely in keeping with Apple’s contemporary design language, which has only evolved slightly for the newer iPhone 14 and iPhone 15 models.

-One notable novelty across all four devices is the diminished notch at the top of the display, which is now a sliver taller but 20% slimmer.
-It doesn’t free the screen from a cutout completely, but it definitely looks neater, especially on the sizeable iPhone 13 Pro Max.
+One notable novelty across all four devices is the diminished notch at the top of the display.
+Over iPhone 12 it’s a sliver taller but 20% slimmer.
+It doesn’t free the screen from a cutout completely.
+But it definitely looks neater, especially on the sizeable iPhone 13 Pro Max.
+Dynamic Island cut-outs didn’t appear on the Pro models until iPhone 14, and on the regular iPhone until iPhone 15.

 Screen: Go Pro for ProMotion